-The curves Fig. 3 show the variation of Cp with $\lambda$ tip speed ratio for a fixed pitch angle of $\beta$ in $\beta$ 0.
-As the pitch angle is away from $\beta$ 0, the value of Cp becomes. smaller.
-Therefore, Cp has the maximum with the condition of $\lambda$ 0 and $\beta$ 0 by proposed PSO control strategy.
-For a wind turbine to extract the maximum energy from the wind, the wind turbine should be operated with the CpMAX condition, Fig 8 shows the overall control strategy.
+The curves Figs 3 and 4 shows the variation of Cp with λ tip speed ratio for a fixed pitch angle of β in β_0 .
+As the pitch angle is away from $\beta 0$, the value of Cp becomes. smaller.
+Therefore, Cp has the maximum with the condition of λ_0 and $\beta 0$ by proposed PSO control strategy.
+For a wind turbine to extract the maximum energy from the wind, the wind turbine should be operated with the Cp{MAX} condition, Fig 8 shows the overall control strategy.

-That is, the wind turbine should be controlled to maintain the fixed tip speed ratio of $\lambda$ in $\lambda 0$ with the fixed pitch of $\beta 0 = \beta PSO$ in spite of varying wind speed.
-Referring to Eq. there ought to be a proportional relationship between the wind speed v and the rotor speed $\Omega r$ to keep the tip speed ratio at constant value of $\lambda 0$ .
-The wind turbine simulation based on the PSO flowchart is shown in Figs 9.
+That is, the wind turbine should be controlled to maintain the fixed tip speed ratio of λ in λ_0 with the fixed pitch of β_0 = β{PSO} in spite of varying wind speed.
+Referring to Eq. there ought to be a proportional relationship between the wind speed v and the rotor speed Ω_r to keep the tip speed ratio at constant value of λ_0 .
+The wind turbine simulation based on the PSO flowchart of is shown in Figs 9.

-Fig.8.
-The Overall Control Strategy PSO.
+Fig 8 The Overall Control Strategy PSO

-Fig .9-a.
-The evolution the PSO Controller for the pitch angle of wind turbine t=0.
+Fig 9-a The evolution the PSO Controller for the pitch angle of wind turbine t=0

-Fig .9-b.
-The evolution the PSO controller for the pitch angle of wind turbine $t{i.}$
+Fig 9-b The evolution the PSO controller for the pitch angle of wind turbine $t{\rm i}$

-Fig .9-c.
-The evolution the PSO controller for the pitch angle of wind turbine $t=T{MAX}$ .
+Fig 9-c The evolution the PSO controller for the pitch angle of wind turbine $t=T{\rm MAX}$

-In PSO Controllers, variable wind speed data given in Fig.10-a is applied to test the system.
-Wind speeds varied considerably in short periods of time between t=0s and t= 50s.
-The proposed optimization strategies are examined in figs.10, The values of the PSO parameters obtained are shown in table 1.
+In PSO Controllers, variable wind speed data given in Fig.10 - a are applied to test the system.
+Wind speeds varied considerably in short periods of time between t=0s and t=50s.
+The proposed optimization strategies are examined in figs.10, with some of the parameters of PSO that is used are shown in Table 1.

-Table .1 Parameters of PSO.
+Table .1 Parameters OF PSO

-Parameters Values
+Values

-Swarm size 20
+20

-Max iteration 100
+100

-Inertia weight factor (w) 0.73
+0.73